kennyfrc/cami.js/README.md

 **Getting the Value:**

-You can get the current value of an observable by accessing its `value` property.
+You can get the current value of an observable by directly accessing it.
 For example, you can get the value of `count` like this:

 ```javascript
 this.count;